core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Each topic-data is represented as a link, where the link target is the URI of the topic-data resource.
 A topic-data link is an entry within the topic resource called 'topic_data' (see {{topic-properties}}).

 The list can be represented as a Link Format document {{RFC6690}}.
-The link to each topic resource specifies the link target attribute 'rt' (Resource Type), with value "core.pubsub.conf" defined in this document.
+The link to each topic resource specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.

 ## Topic Creation and Configuration